HelbertNunes/ihc-scoreTrackingProject/README.md

 # ihc-scoreTrackingProject
-Small application for storing scores and statistics in Hearthstone, Paladins and League of Legends
+Small application for storing scores and statistics in Hearthstone and Paladins.